alien2112/Expense-tracker/README.md

 - **Viewing History**: The recent transactions can be viewed in the "Recent Transactions" section.
 - **Analyzing Data**: Users can visualize their financial data through the provided charts.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or want to report bugs, please open an issue or submit a pull request.

-## Acknowledgements
-- Thanks to the contributors of the libraries used in this project.